 In the fetus and newborn suffering from acute asphyxia, after the early compensatory adjustments fail, the CBF can become pressure-passive, at which time brain perfusion depends on systemic BP.
 As BP falls, CBF falls below critical levels, and the brain injury secondary to diminished blood supply and a lack of sufficient oxygen occurs.
 This leads to intracellular energy failure.
 During the early phases of brain injury, brain temperature drops, and local release of neurotransmitters, such as gamma-aminobutyric acid transaminase (GABA), increase.
 These changes reduce cerebral oxygen demand, transiently minimizing the impact of asphyxia.

-At the cellular level, neuronal injury in hypoxic-ischemic encephalopathy is an evolving process.
-The magnitude of the final neuronal damage depends on duration and severity of the initial insult combined to the effects of reperfusion injury, and apoptosis.
-At the biochemical level, a large cascade of events follow hypoxic-ischemic encephalopathy injury.
+At the cellular level, neuronal injury in HIE is an evolving process.
+The magnitude of the final neuronal damage depends on the duration and severity of the initial insult, combined with the effects of reperfusion injury, and apoptosis.
+At the biochemical level, a large cascade of events follow hypoxic-ischemic injury.

 Excitatory amino acid (EAA) receptor overactivation plays a critical role in the pathogenesis of neonatal hypoxia-ischemia.
 During cerebral hypoxia-ischemia, the uptake of glutamate the major excitatory neurotransmitter of the mammalian brain is impaired.
 This results in high synaptic levels of glutamate and EAA receptor overactivation, including N-methyl-D-aspartate (NMDA), amino-3-hydroxy-5-methyl-4 isoxazole propionate (AMPA), and kainate receptors.
 NMDA receptors are permeable to Ca++ and Na+, whereas AMPA and kainate receptors are permeable to Na+.
 Accumulation of Na+ coupled with the failure of energy dependent enzymes such as Na+/ K+ -ATPase leads to rapid cytotoxic edema and necrotic cell death.
 Activation of NMDA receptor leads to intracellular Ca++ accumulation and further pathologic cascades activation.